annashipman/annashipman.github.io/_posts/2021-01-01-mod-wsgi-hello-world.md

 You [can't set the WSGIPythonHome inside the Virtual Host](https://serverfault.com/a/235624), so put the above line into `httpd.conf`.

+As above, you could also put the whole lot into `httpd.conf` instead of into the `sites-available` diretory, but if you do that, make sure the `WSGIPythonHome` line is outside of the Virtual Host block.

 To find the virtualenv home, activate the virtualenv, start a python shell, and then:

 ```